Over 1,000 Five Star Reviews

 Best Settings for Pear Cut Diamonds

-The pointed tip of the pear diamond is both a defining feature and its primary vulnerability.
-Choosing a setting that protects the tip is essential to prevent chipping and breakage.
+The pointed tip of the pear diamond is both a defining feature and the primary vulnerability of this shape.
+We recommend you choose a setting that protects the tips to prevent chipping and breakage.

 V-Prong Settings: A V-shaped prong at the pointed tip provides secure protection while showcasing the diamond's full shape.
 This is the most popular and recommended option for pear cuts.

-Five-Prong Settings: A V-prong protecting the point plus four additional prongs—two on each shoulder and one at the rounded end—offer excellent security and a classic look.
+Five-Prong Settings: A V-prong protecting the point plus four additional prongs (two on each shoulder and one at the rounded end) offer excellent security.

 Bezel Settings: The metal encircles the entire diamond, including the point, providing complete protection.
 Bezels offer maximum security for active lifestyles.